API Keys

 Evs.instance().auth().setApiKeyName(fileNameWithoutExt)

-// You ban also set the sdk.key\app.key file content via
+// You can also set the sdk.key/app.key file content via

 // Evs.instance().auth().setApiKey(apiKey: ByteArray)